-These courses are open to anyone who wants to work in theatre professionally.
-People who are 19 years or older.
+These courses are open to anyone who wants to work in theatre professionally who is 19 years or older.

-Year is made up of 3 terms with 8 different subjects which follow the stream of Philippe Gaulier’s pedagogy.
-One may apply for as many courses as one wishes or may apply for a single course.
+The year programme is made up of 3 terms with 8 different subjects which follow the stream of Philippe Gaulier’s pedagogy.
+One may apply for as many courses as one wishes or for a single course.

 There are no auditions or interviews.
 First come, first served.

 Philippe Gaulier will teach improvisation class 3 times a week.
-The rest of class and Movement classes and movement class will be taught by his assistant.
+The other improvisation classes and all movement classes will be taught by his assistant.

 All the teachers are graduates of our school and are wonderful artists.

 Each class of this course has a capacity of 30 people.
-Classes may be canceled if the number of applicants is less than 20 people.
+Classes may be cancelled if the number of applicants is less than 20 people.

 Why begin with the ‘‘Jeu’’ (Game & Play).
 It is the source of everything; of the pleasure and desire to be an actor.
 Playing in the theatre is the same as playing at running, jumping, fighting as people and animals do: playing cowboys, Indians, soldiers, doctors and with dolls.
 In the workshop on ‘‘Le JEU’’, we learn the meaning of all the basic teaching terms that will be referred to throughout the year: complicity, fixed point, playing in major and minor keys and their reciprocal pleasures ; we learn to say that we are actors and that it’s scary but that being scared is part and parcel of being an actor, part and parcel of the pleasure.